Scroll Down for information on the Welsummer

 In colour the cock is predominantly pale gold with black barring, however there is rich gold colouring in the neck and saddle hackles, and some degree of hot chestnut in the back and wing coverts; all told he is a very attractive chap, though not quite as 'flashy' as his richly coloured Welsummer cousin.

 The hens are very similar to the Welsummer hen, but overall just a little paler in colour with a lovely salmon coloured breast.
 The Welbar is capable of laying a deep rich brown egg equivalent to those of the Welsummer - but that being said I have never had a hen lay an egg to equal the best Welsummer.
 It is a known fact that Welsummers laying the darkest eggs are not the most prolific layers, and because productivity is such an important factor in the Welbar a balance between depth of colour and productivity has to be reached.
-The best Welbars should lay 200+ eggs per year.
+The best Welbars should lay in the region of 200+ eggs per year.

 Welbar Eggs - 2001

 When I first tried to obtain some Welbars I had great difficulty sourcing any stock, they were as scarce as hen's teeth!
 My mission in life during the 1980's was to follow up every breeder of Welbars I could find largely using the internet, Rare Breed Sales catalogues, and word of mouth.
 Over a period of years I managed to obtain stock from 4 different sources - the majority from very small breeding pens and unfortunately they had all the faults that so often go hand in hand with small scale breeding.
 After three years one strain was eliminated because it was rife with vices (serious feather pecking, cannibalism and egg eating), the eggs were small and shaped like 'bullets' and additionally they were a very poor colour and low productivity - in other words they had nothing beneficial to add!!
-Another strain was eliminated because it laid very small quantities of very small pale eggs.
+Another strain was eliminated because it laid very small quantities of undersize tinted eggs.

 Of the other two strains I had obtained one had very poor fertility, but the hens laid eggs of very good size and shape and in goodly numbers, though the eggs were of a light milk-coffee colour with small dark spots and a good matt finish.
 I crossed these with the Welsummers I already had and produced birds of excellent fertility which laid a good size egg of much better colour.
-The other strain was much heavier in type (rather more dual-purpose build) and were good layers of a reasonable coloured egg, reflecting the fact that they were from a more recent Welsummer/Welbar cross.
+The other strain was much heavier in type (rather more dual-purpose build) and were good layers of a reasonable coloured egg, reflecting the fact that they were from a more recent Welsummer/Welbar back-cross.

 These two strains were then crossed together and the outcome was highly satisfactory - large eggs of much improved colour size and shape, excellent autosexing, and generally well worth their keep.
 I was then given a quartet of Welsummers for my 50th birthday by a close friend and crossed these into the Welbars which resulted in a slight improvement in shell colour.
 With the desire for improved shell cover I then bought some Welsummer pullets from Geoffrey Johnson whose strain was noted for laying large dark brown eggs; and though the Welbar pullets from this cross laid much better coloured eggs, the productivity was reduced .... after several generations the productivity increased but the shell colour declined, a nice strain though with 100% auto-sexing at hatch.